Economics and Financial Stability Service

 - Strengthens the role of the Bank of Lithuania as a centre of excellence in economics and finance

 - Forecasts economic development trends and makes macroeconomic projections

 - Performs stress tests to assess the resilience of the domestic financial system to adverse shocks

 - Collects and presents monetary and financial statistics

 Gediminas Šimkus, Director of the Economics and Financial Stability Service

 Under the mandate of the Seimas, the Bank of Lithuania implements macroprudential policy, which contributes to the protection of the stability of the domestic financial system, including strengthening the resilience of the financial system and reducing systemic risks.
-Our economists prepare financial stability reviews, conduct surveys of financial institutions and households, and provide relevant economic and financial information to the media and their peers, which allows them to get a better understanding of and project both internal and external threats to Lithuania’s financial system.
+Our economists prepare financial stability reviews, conduct surveys of financial institutions and households, and provide relevant economic and financial information to the media and their peers, which allows projecting and getting a better understanding of both internal and external threats to Lithuania’s financial system.
 We regularly perform stress tests in order to assess the resilience of the domestic financial system to adverse internal and external shocks.

-Together with the Supervision Service, we strengthen the credit unions operating in Lithuania and ensure their sustainable and long-term development.
-We cooperate with policy makers and market participants to implement laws establishing changes towards better regulation of the credit union sector.
+Together with the Supervision Service, we strengthen Lithuania's credit union sector and ensure its sustainable and long-term development.
+We cooperate with policy makers and market participants to implement laws establishing changes towards better regulation within the sector.

-The Economics and Financial Stability Service collects, compiles, publishes and provides to consumers statistical information.
-We also manage the Loan Risk Database containing data on credit taking parties.
-Natural and legal persons may access their personal data stored in the Database.
+The Economics and Financial Stability Service collects, compiles, publishes and provides statistical information.
+We also manage the Loan Risk Database, which contains data on credit taking parties.
+Natural and legal persons may access their personal data stored therein.